-Individual shareholders holding shares in physical form may avail the nomination facility under section 72 of the Companies Act, 2013.
+The shareholders holding shares in physical form may avail the nomination facility under Section 72 of the Companies Act, 2013.
 The nomination form (Form SH.13), along with instructions, will be provided to the members on request.
-Shareholders holding shares in dematerialized form are requested to forward their nomination instructions to the concerned Depository Participants.
+The shareholders holding shares in dematerialized form are requested to forward their nomination instructions to the concerned depository participants.
 Nomination is optional and can be cancelled or varied by a shareholder at any time.